zeruhur/thalassa/01_thalassa.md

 ### Lernaean Hydra
 10 STA, 2 Armor, 1 bite x head  (or Blast Damage) (d8), Tailblow (d10)
-- Gigantic, nine-headed water-serpent, which haunts the swamps of Lerna
+- Gigantic, nine-headed water-serpent, which haunts the swamps of Lerna.
-- If 3 or more heads survives it attacks with a single d8 Blast Damage
+- If 3 or more heads survives it attacks with a single d8 Blast Damage.
-- For every decapitated head, two grow if not cauterized
+- For every decapitated head, two grow if not cauterized.

 ### Minôtauros
 8 STA, 14 KRA, 12 TEK, 12 THU, horns (d8)